bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Add User

-1. Run `pacman -Syu opendoas` to install doas
+1. Run `pacman -Syu --noconfirm opendoas` to install doas
 1. Run `echo 'permit nopass keepenv :wheel' > /etc/doas.conf` to allow members of the `wheel` group to run privileged commands
 1. Run `useradd --create-home --groups wheel,video lena` (or whatever your user name should be) to create the user
 1. Run `passwd lena` to set your password